fabferri/az-pattern/route-server/hub-spoke-rs-azfw-er/README.md

 [![1]][1]

 The configuration aims to make intercommunication any-to-any with traffic in transit through the Azure firewalls.
-The routing has an easy configuration because most of work is done by the NVAs and Route Servers and it doesn't require complex UDRs.
+The routing has an easy configuration because most of work is done by the NVA and Route Server and it doesn't require complex UDRs.
 * all the UDRs applied to the subnets in the spoke vnets have only the default route 0.0.0.0/0, pointing to the nearest Azure firewall
 * the Azure firewall subnets do not have any UDR

 To keep the deployment simple, the firewall policies have two network security rules:
-* a rule connection with allow traffic from source address 10.0.0.0/8 to the destination network 10.0.0.0/8
+* a network rule to allow traffic from source address 10.0.0.0/8 to the destination network 10.0.0.0/8
-* a rule connection to allow traffic from spoke vnets and hub vnet to internet
+* a network rule to allow traffic from 10.0.0.0/8 to internet

 Below a network diagram with communication paths: